 Unless you have written approval, you cannot remove a public tree.

 Mature native trees which are dead, damaged or in irreversible decline may be pruned and retained in the landscape where they:

-- Provide habitat for wildlife such as through hollows; and/or
+- provide habitat for wildlife such as through hollows

-- Are a remnant of the original vegetation of the ACT, or have regenerated from one; and
+- are a remnant of the original vegetation of the ACT, or have regenerated from one

 Habitat trees are created by pruning the main branches to leave a 'totem' with exposed hollows to provide habitat for birds and animals.
 In certain cases, artificial hollows and/or nest boxes may be added to enhance habitat.